 If you look at the photos on Facebook, and I post food photos almost every day, you'll notice a marked difference in the food we ate from July onwards.
 We didn't consciously move towards vegetarian food, but meat is a rarity these days.
 I'm the biggest fan of bread and yet I've been making dosas (a fermented version of rice and dal) since we got back.
 All of this has had a massive impact.
-And the story of our trip to India is just an example of how 2016 has helped me focus on the diversion.
+And the story of our trip to India is just an example of how the year has helped me focus on the diversion.

 Anything that took me away from the goal was a needless irritation.
 I'd do almost anything to get back on track and to avoid the diversion.
 The sight of a “diversion” sign would get me needlessly upset.
-Yet at the end of 2016, I tend to revel in the diversion.
+Yet at the end of the year, I tend to revel in the diversion.
 If things are not going my way, I tend to find the importance of that diversion.

 Don't get me wrong: I don't believe in destiny

 I used to believe in it, and it's fine if you believe in it, but I don't.
 I don't believe that things happen for a reason either.
 I believe that things happen, and we put a reason to it.
 This diversion angle isn't about life unfolding to a plan.
 Instead, I see it more as a sense of calm as things go awry.